-The Tarrant County College Police Department has an authorized strength of 125 total personnel: 74 commissioned full-time police officers, including 2 detectives, 11 communications officers, 12 unarmed security guards, 14 armed contract security guards, 6 administrative assistants, 5 monitoring center employees, a full-time police training coordinator, a police systems administrator, and a police compliance program specialist.
+The Tarrant County College Police Department operates 24 hours a day, 365 days a year.
+Its authorized strength is 138 total personnel: 85 commissioned full-time police officers to include 2 detectives, 13 communications officers, 12 unarmed security guards, 14 armed contract security guards, 6 administrative assistants, and 5 monitoring center employees.
+Unlike many other college and university police departments, Tarrant County College Police Department employs a full-time police training coordinator, a police systems administrator and a police compliance program specialist.
 The Tarrant County College Police Department is dedicated to keeping the College community safe and secure and informed about criminal activity occurring on campus.
 Special notices are distributed throughout the TCC District and its campuses of any reports of crime considered a threat to students and/oremployees.

-Jurisdiction of Campus Police/Law Enforcement Authority and Agreements
+Jurisdiction of Campus Police/ Law Enforcement Authority and Agreements

 The Tarrant County College Police Department is staffed with certified Texas peace officers.
-These officers are defined as peace officers under Article 2.12 of the Texas Code of Criminal Procedure, and they are fully empowered by the state.
+These officers are defined as peace officers under Article 2.12 of the Texas Code of Criminal Procedure and they are fully empowered by the state.
 As peace officers, the Department's police officers have the same authority to detain and arrest as municipal police officers.
 Tarrant County College Police Department officers are armed and have the authority to use force up to and including deadly force.
 The campus police enforce rules, policies and state law.
 The jurisdiction of a peace officer commissioned under this section includes all counties in which property is owned, leased, rented or otherwise under the control of the institution of higher education or public technical institute that employs the peace officer.
 Tarrant County College Police Department's primary patrol jurisdictions are designated by campus locations and the immediate property of the specific campus.
 Tarrant County College consists of seven separate and distinct campus properties that have police and security officers on site.
 The Police Department also responds to non-campus locations on an as needed basis.
-Any law enforcement matters occurring in our primary patrol jurisdiction, including traffic accident investigations are handled by the Tarrant County College Police Department.
+Any law enforcement matters occurring in our primary patrol jurisdiction including traffic accident investigations are handled by the Tarrant County College Police Department.
 Municipal police departments support and back up the campus police.